 Each student will have an extra-long twin bed (36" x 80"), desk with chair, trash can, storage drawers, and closet space.
 University Village and Konkow have a table and chairs in the dining area as well as a refrigerator, stove, and microwave in the kitchen.
 No cooking or food serving items are included.

-Move in will occur during the week prior to classes, beginning on Monday, August 25 2014.
-Move-in dates are scheduled for August 18-21, 2014.
+Move in will occur during the week prior to classes, beginning on Monday, August 24 2015.
+Move-in dates are scheduled for August 17-20, 2015.
 Each student will be notified in the summer which day they have been assigned to move in.
-In addition, your University Housing status Page will keep you up to date on your room assignment and move-in date.

 You will not have telephone service automatically.
 You may contract with Communications Accounts Services (CASV) for on-campus phone service, local and long distance services for nominal fees.
 Information will be included in your “Welcome Home” envelope sent the first week of August.
 For CASV information, please contact Communication Services.

 Every room in University Housing is equipped with a cable outlet.
-We provide Comcast Basic cable services; premium subscriptions can be purchased.
+We provide Comcast Basic cable services and XFINITY IP-TV; premium subscriptions can be purchased.
 You will need to bring your own TV and the physical coaxial cable to go from the wall outlet to your TV set.

 A Residence Community Coordinator (RCC) and Assistant Residence Community Coordinator (ARCC) supervise each living environment.
 RCCs and ARCCs are full-time housing professional staff who are responsible not only for the overall operation of their community but also live within that community as well.
 These staff are advisors and a resource to all students.
 There are also student peer para-professionals (Resident Advisors) who organize activities and advise about university life.

 All of our communities are equipped with accessible laundry facilities.
-The washers and dryers are run by each student's personal laundry card.
+The washers and dryers are run by each student's personal laundry card or credit/debit card.
 These reusable cards will be provided to students at move-in and can be obtained from add/value stations located in each community.
 The current cost is $1.00 to wash and $1.00 to dry (costs are subject to change.)